wdi-sf-july/notes/Terminal/living_in_the_terminal.md

 Let's `cd` into our new `living_room`  Look around with `ls`, and `ls -la`.
 What do you see?

 __Exercise__
 I want my living room to have a bookshelf full of books.
 Let's make a file that lists all of our books.
-Type `subl books.txt` to open Sublime Text editing a new file called `books.txt`.
+Open Sublime Text and make a new file called `books.txt` and save them on your Desktop.
 Add a few books, copy and paste the section below so we all have some books in common, and save the file.
 Make sure the books you add are in the same format:  `<author_given_name>, <author_last_name>:<title>`.

 ```
 Carroll, Lewis:Through the Looking-Glass